olegkleiman/Theta/README.md

 [![Build Status](https://travis-ci.org/olegkleiman/Theta.svg?branch=master)](https://travis-ci.org/olegkleiman/Theta)

 # Theta
 Broadly speaking, this is SPA React/Redux app performing CRUD operations against Google Cloud Firestore DB.
-Its UI follows <a href='https://demos.creative-tim.com/now-ui-kit/index.html' taret='_blank'>Now UI</a> style of Creative Tim (that is customized version of Bootstrap 4 with a help of <code>reactstrap</code>) and heavily based on <a href='https://react-table.js.org/#/story/readme' target='_blank'>react-table</a>.
+Its UI follows <a href='https://demos.creative-tim.com/now-ui-kit/index.html' taret='_blank'>Now UI</a> style of Creative Tim (that is customized version of Bootstrap 4 with a help of <code>reactstrap</code>) and heavily based on amazing <a href='https://react-table.js.org/#/story/readme' target='_blank'>react-table</a> and betiful <a href='http://jquense.github.io/react-widgets/' target='_blank'>react-widgets</a>.
 The app is powered by <a href='https://reacttraining.com/react-router/web/guides/philosophy' target='_blank'>React Router 4</a>.

 ## Build
 Build is simple as <code>yarn build</code>.
 This invokes <code>webpack</code> to produce <code>main.js</code> bundle in "dist" directory and starts watching for changes.